shruthi-vuppuluri/bingedin/README.md

 4. Load initial movie data: `python manage.py load_movies`
 5. Run the server: `python manage.py runserver`

+## Deployment on Render

+This application is configured for easy deployment on Render:

+1. Push this repository to GitHub
+2. In Render dashboard, click "New Blueprint"
+3. Connect your GitHub repository
+4. Render will automatically detect the `render.yaml` file and create the necessary services
+5. Confirm the deployment settings and click "Apply"

+The deployment will:
+- Create a PostgreSQL database for your application
+- Build and deploy your application
+- Set up HTTPS automatically
+- Run the initial migrations and static files collection

+To update your deployment, simply push to your GitHub repository.

 ## Technologies Used

 - Django